-Do you run a company in the Netherlands and does that company have a combustion plant (for example a (central-heating) boiler, gas turbine, piston engine or process furnace)?
-Or do you have a combustion plant installed?
-In that case, you must abide by rules on air emissions, inspection, measurements and maintenance.
+If you run a company in the Netherlands that has a combustion plant (for example a (central-heating) boiler, gas turbine or process furnace) or waste incinerator, or you have one installed, you must abide by rules on air emissions, inspection, measurements and maintenance.

 Regulations on inspection and maintenance